Music

 out I could play by ear and I already knew the songs ahead of time because

-Pam had played them all for me before!
+Pam had played them all before!

 For years I simply played the melody for some songs and played the songs I